andydexter/Shuffler/README.md

 ## Documentation / API reference

+You can generate the documentation by running `dart doc .`

-You can view the generated dartdoc by opening `/doc/api/index.html` in a browser or by running:
+You can then view the generated dartdoc by opening `/doc/api/index.html` in a browser or by running:

 ```bash
 $ dart pub global activate dhttpd